Glossary of TermsA

-Race/ethnicity - Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
-The categories do not denote scientific definitions of anthropological origins.
-A person may be counted in only one group.
+Race/ethnicity - Category used to describe groups to which individuals self-identify.
+A person may be counted in more than one group.

-Required fees - Fixed sum charged to students for items not covered by tuition and required of such a large proportion of all students that the student who does not pay is the exception.
+Required fees - Fixed sum charged to students for items not covered by tuition and required of a large proportion of all students.
 It does not include application fees or optional fees such as lab fees or parking fees.

 Student Majors - A student with a declared major within the school or college.
 At the undergraduate level, data reported represent a duplicated count of student majors (primary and secondary majors).
 FTE student majors are distributed proportionally across major programs.

-Student/Faculty Ratio - The ratio of student FTE to faculty FTE.
+Student/Faculty Ratio - The ratio of FTE students to FTE instructional staff.